Skip to content ↓

 Pupil Premium (PP)

 At Furze Platt Senior School, we pride ourselves on providing an inclusive education to all students.
-Our school is committed to raising the profile of Pupil Premium students and uphold high expectations for them, with no excuses for their background, or experiences prior to joining our school community.
+Our school is committed to raising the profile of Pupil Premium students and uphold high expectations for them, with no excuses for their background or experiences prior to joining our school community.

-We believe that learning doesn’t only begin inside the classroom and we aim to provide students with a wide range of enrichment activities.
+We believe that learning doesn’t only begin inside the classroom, and we aim to provide students with a wide range of enrichment activities.
 We are fully aware that this can mean an extra cost to our parents.
 Therefore, we aim to support parents on lower incomes to ensure all of our students have access to these opportunities.
 However, there is a lot of evidence that shows a difference within results between Pupil Premium and non-Pupil Premium students.
 Whilst Pupil Premium students are seen to be performing below national averages, Furze Platt is committed to working with students and parents to diminish this difference.

 What is it?